sdslabs/beast/README.md

 Beast is a service that runs on your host(maybe a bare metal server or a cloud instance) and helps manage deployment, lifecycle, and health check of CTF challenges.
 It can also be used to host Jeopardy-style CTF competition.

+Visit [beast-docs-sdslabs.netlify.app](https://beast-docs-sdslabs.netlify.app/) for the more details and documentation

 ## Features

 - Git based source of truth.